REX (New Horizons)

-REX or Radio Science Experiment is an experiment on the New Horizons space probe to determine various aspects of the atmosphere of Pluto during the 2015 flyby.
+REX or Radio Science Experiment is an experiment on the New Horizons space probe to measure properties of the atmosphere of Pluto during the 2015 flyby.

 Experiment

 Experiment was designed with several goals including determination of pressure and temperature of Plutonian atmosphere, measurements of a possible ionosphere of Pluto and Charon, recording thermal emission temperatures, and taking more accurate chord lengths of Charon and Pluto.

-To accomplish the goals, as the spacecraft passed by Pluto, it was targeted on a path that took it behind the dwarf planet in relation to where Earth is, and at that time radio signals from the flyby spacecraft passed through atmosphere of body, and from this various aspects could be determined.
-REX also is designed to take measurements of the atmospheric conditions at Pluto's moon Charon as part of the mission.
-REX utilizes an ultrastable oscillator, various electronics, and radio hardware aboard the New Horizons spacecraft.
-REX utilizes the X-band radio uplink on the spacecraft.
+To accomplish the goals, as the spacecraft passed by Pluto, it was placed on a path that took it behind the dwarf planet in relation to the Earth, where radio signals from the flyby spacecraft passed through its atmosphere allowing various properties to be determined.
+REX also took measurements of the atmospheric conditions at Pluto's moon Charon as part of the mission.
+REX uses an ultrastable oscillator, various electronics, and radio hardware aboard the New Horizons spacecraft.
+REX uses the X-band radio uplink on the spacecraft.

-REX hardware weights 160 g (0.16 kg) and consumes 1.6 watts of spacecraft electrical power.
+REX hardware weighs 160g (0.16 kg) and consumes 1.6 watts of spacecraft electrical power.
 It also makes use of other NH hardware, overall key hardware components for REX include: